About Kaleidocare

 Personal Care Assistant

-Kia ora, My name is Erana.
+Kia ora, my name is Erana.
 I'm a vibrant and nurturing person who is proud to be married to my wonderful husband Jeff, and a happy mother of two incredible adult sons, Jarrod and Tyler.

 Growing up in a large and loving whānau has been a treasure, teaching me valuable life skills, cultural values, respect, and love.